Plumbword

 Once the area of loose plaster has been established, use a light chisel to remove mortar from the front face of the brickwork and to a depth of 5 to 7mm from between the exposed bricks - where the original mortar was lime based, very little force is needed, in fact hand scrapping with an old screwdriver may be all that is necessary.

-Applying the first coat (the Browning)
+Applying the first coat (the Browning or undercoat plaster)

-Applying plaster 1 Dampen the bricks and edges of the existing plaster using a light spray or just by flicking a brush damped with water towards the wall - the bricks/plaster needs to be damp but not running with water.
+Dampen the bricks and edges of the existing plaster using a light spray or just by flicking a brush damped with water towards the wall - the bricks/plaster needs to be damp but not running with water.

 Load some of the mixture onto a clean hawk.
 Hold the hawk against the wall below the area to be repaired (see right) and use a steel float to push a quantity of plaster onto the wall and then up the wall.